kellsnc/sadx-multi-material/README.md

 * Add: Add the new texture to the previous (additive blending)
 * Subtract: Subtract the new texture from the previous
 * Multiply: Multiply the new texture with the previous
-* Linear interpolation using current texture alpha
+* Linear interpolation using current texture alpha (decal)
 * Linear interpolation using previous alpha
-* Linear interpolation using current specular alpha
+* Linear interpolation using the material diffuse alpha

 For example, to add an additive environment map to a model's material:
 1. Set the multi material flag on the material